orpitadutta/nodejs-express-poc1/README.md

 # Poc1Angular
-This project was generated for NOde JS wi8th Express.
+This project was generated for Node JS with Express.

 ## NPM
 Install npm using `npm install`.